 The Boulder Mountainbike Alliance (BMA) has been working in this area for a very long time, from getting the original social trails legitimized when the U.S. Forest Service (USFS) was considering what to do about them back in 2003 to advocating for a dramatic expansion of the legal trail system when the USFS decided to tackle the issue of social trail proliferation in a process that came to a close in 2016.

 The USFS recently approved the Magnolia Non-Motorized Trails Project, and BMA is helping to secure funds to help the USFS implement that project.
 This long-term involvement of BMA with the USFS has allowed for some very creative and progressive trail design and construction on the near town trails.
 In the coming years, this work will continue to head uphill to address many of the trails on this ride.
 Look for significant improvements in this ride in the years ahead.
-The Nederland Area Trails Organization (NATO) is helping with trail work, too.
+The Nederland Area Trails Organization (NATO) also partners on this project.